AdoptOpenJDK/TSC/README.md

 | ![](https://avatars0.githubusercontent.com/u/6487691?s=100&v=4) <br> [sxa555](https://github.com/sxa555) - Stewart X Addison (IBM) | ![](https://avatars1.githubusercontent.com/u/621161?s=100&v=4) <br> [tellison](https://github.com/tellison) - Tim Ellison (IBM) | ![](https://avatars2.githubusercontent.com/u/35047?s=100&v=4) <br> [vielmetti](https://github.com/vielmetti) - Edward Vielmetti (Packet)

 ## Proposed Rules for TSC Membership
-* No single company can occupy more than 1/2 seats on the TSC
+1. No single organization can occupy more than 1/2 seats on the TSC

-* The appointing of TSC members occurs on an annual basis and is based on a meritocracy.
+2. The appointing of TSC members occurs on an annual basis and is based on a do-ocracy.

-* Candidates with the intention of becoming a member of the TSC should briefly outline where they'd like to see the project going - all in a transparent manner that is available to the public.
+3. Candidates with the intention of becoming a member of the TSC should briefly outline where they'd like to see the project going - all in a transparent manner that is available to the public.

+## Election Process
+Each community member has a Single Transferable Vote (STV).
+There are tools to manage STV voting: https://en.wikipedia.org/wiki/Single_transferable_vote#Voting

 Thanks!
 The AdoptOpenJDK Community.